 We did a post earlier on Korean slang.
 It is very short and I’ve always wanted to do something with a little more depth to all the Korean slang out there.
 This graphic shows the basic meanings of each word and some have a red dot next to it indicating it can be rude or have negative connotations.

 You can find many of these used on the internet, in text messages, and in real life.
 These phrases and words are meant to be used with close friends of yours.
+There is waaaay more slang out there than this (including phrases that we don’t want to include here hehe) and there are lots of resources and other books on Korean slang that will get you a deeper understanding of the words as well.
+For now, you can use this post as a quick reference.

 Here are a list of the words in the graphic with a bit more explanation on each.